davetgerrard/GenomicLayers/README.md

 ### Notes (reverse chronological)

+__2017-07-14__

+Reading [Veselovska2015Deep](http://www.citeulike.org/user/daveGerrard/article/14390669)  about DNA methylation in oocytes.
+CpG methylation arranged in blocks.
+They posit due to transcription.
+Could be interesting modelling case.

+ - TODO see what data they have
+ - Initiate a list of potential models and datasets.

 __2017-02-20__

 Have done quite some work moving to and allowing install from github,  getting vignettes to load.
 An example vignette will be mus X chromosome inactivation.